eth-educators/ethstaker-guides/security-maintenance.md

 * Using a kernel that has vulnerabilities between updates or reboots.
 * Missing important staking rewards during reboots.

-Ubuntu and Canonical offers a live patching service called [Livepatch](https://ubuntu.com/security/livepatch).
+Ubuntu and Canonical offers a live patching service called [Livepatch](https://ubuntu.com/security/livepatch) which is free for up to 3 machines.

 ## Limiting the installed applications and running processes